priyatam/mala/README.md

 ## Status & Roadmap

 **Early development**.
-Feedback is appreciated.

 The organizational structure is subject to change.

-Future roadmap includes stabilizing the core, improving the lein template experience, and adding detailed docs with examples.
-An ideal reference app would be similar to the likes of [Flask](https://github.com/zachwill/flask_heroku) and [Express](https://github.com/madhums/node-express-mongoose-demo).
+Future roadmap includes stabilizing the core, improving the lein template experience, and adding developer guides.
+An ideal reference app would be similar to the likes of [Flask-Heroku](https://github.com/zachwill/flask_heroku) and [Express](https://github.com/madhums/node-express-mongoose-demo).

-TODO:
+The following tasks are on my priority list.
+Your feedback is much appreciated!

 - Integrate [Om-Bootstrap](https://github.com/racehub/om-bootstrap), as an alternate workflow to HTML5/Less
 - Integrate [Garden](https://github.com/noprompt/garden)